 Our school partnership with other local schools continues to work well and we have met regularly as a group of Headteachers.
-This has been very useful particularly last year to compare notes and share ideas about school lockdown, home learning, Key Worker Hubs, safe procedures etc. A reminder that our partnership schools are St John's, St Paul's, Coppetts Wood, Hollickwood, All Saints and Friern Barnet.
+This has been very useful particularly last year to compare notes and share ideas about school lockdwn, home learning, Key Worker Hubs, safe procedures catch up learning etc. This academic year we plan to work together on a couple of projects for Year 4 and Year 5.
+A reminder that our partnership schools are St John's, St Paul's, Coppetts Wood, Hollickwood and All Saints.